ds5010/vaccines/README(Assignment 5).md

 ###  Cumulative Scatter Plot by Region

 Having the FIPS codes allowed the data to be coded by state and region, presenting a different look into the data set.
 Broken down by region, the South has a lower vaccination rate in many of its counties and much higher number of deaths than other regions.

 ![alt text](https://github.com/ds5010/vaccines/raw/MatthewjRay_Assigment05/Screen%20Shot%202022-03-01%20at%207.09.46%20PM.png)

 ### Time Series

-As data from the beginning (May), middle (Aug), and end (Nov) of the time period are compared, it is clear that both % of population 18+ vaccinated and # of Covid deaths have both increased.
-However, this data set does not take into account the increase in Covid cases during this timeframe either.
-Overall, this has given us a good start to look at Covid-19 vaccination effectiveness, but more analysis can be performced to gain additional insights.
+As data from the beginning (May), middle (Aug), and end (Nov) of the time period is compared, we can see that overall, the vaccine is effective.
+As a greater percentage of the population becomes vaccinated the number of deaths declines.

 ![alt text](https://github.com/ds5010/vaccines/raw/MatthewjRay_Assigment05/Screen%20Shot%202022-03-01%20at%207.10.10%20PM.png)
 ![alt text](https://github.com/ds5010/vaccines/raw/MatthewjRay_Assigment05/Screen%20Shot%202022-03-01%20at%207.11.32%20PM.png)